klmo8/quotes-project/README.md

 ## Description

 This was a beginner project that introduced me to MVC, the Django framework, and web development in general.
-Although it could be improved in many ways, I will let this project Rest in Peace, as there are many more interesting things to be working on instead of a quote generator!
+I am preserving it as a reminder of just how far I've come since my early days as a developer.
+Although it could be improved in many ways, I will let this project rest in peace, as there are many more interesting things to be working on instead of a quote generator!
 If interested, check out my 2nd Django project (Podcast Sharing App) to see my evolution as a web developer.

 ### Prerequisites